 What a nightmare!
 We were getting hungry and there was no way we could find any shops or places to eat at the station.
 Trapped there and surrounded by people, who were constantly staring at us we just had to grin and bear it.

 In Guangzhou we had to take a metro to another train station and find a place where we could leave our backpacks for few hours… and quiet frankly that was a bit of a mission.
-After half an hour we finally found the storage place, which was literally round the corner, as well as the right part of a station where we would be catching our sleeper train in the evening.
-Relieved and backpack-free we had something to eat and took a metro to the Chen Clan Ancestral Hall to do a bit of sightseeing in that area.
+After half an hour we finally found the storage place.
+It was literally round the corner, as well as the right part of a station where we would be catching our sleeper train in the evening.
+Relieved and backpack-free we had finally something to eat.
+We took a metro to the Chen Clan Ancestral Hall to do a bit of sightseeing in that area.
 After few hours we only managed to scratch the surface.

-We returned to the station a little bit early to make sure we get plenty of snacks, water and have a chance to freshen up before the journey.
-While waiting for a train we felt extremely uncomfortable with men staring, pointing fingers at us and trying to sit near us to be able to have a closer look.
+We returned to the station a little bit early.
+We wanted to make sure we get plenty of snacks, water and have a chance to freshen up before the journey.
+While waiting for a train we felt extremely uncomfortable.
+Men were staring, pointing fingers at us and trying to sit near us to be able to have a closer look.
 I even shouted at one weird guy in Polish.
 He repeated the last word I said and went away.
-Later, out of curiosity I checked on my app and turned out that a similar sounding word in Chinese means “obscene” or “vulgar” so he certainly got a message that I am telling him off.
+Later, out of curiosity I checked on my app and turned out that a similar sounding word in Chinese means “obscene” or “vulgar”.
+He certainly got a message that I am telling him off.

 Once aboard, we were happy to find out that actually people in our compartment are nice and we will not have any strange companions.
 I had a lower bunk and the bunk opposite me was taken by an old man, who helped me with a backpack and also gave Marianna a helping hand as she had the upper bunk.
-The middle bunks were taken by a Chinese couple probably around 50 and opposite Marianna there was some young guy, who jumped on his bunk after the train left, staying outside the compartment as long as he could.
+The middle bunks were taken by a Chinese couple probably in their 50s.
+Opposite Marianna there was some young guy, who jumped on his bunk after the train left, staying outside the compartment as long as he could.

 I woke up in the morning.
 A couple from the middle bunks together with my neighbour were chatting over some hot drinks.
-I checked if Marianna was fine and luckily she joined me on my bunk after a minute so we did not have to shout to each other.
-She has not slept well so if I was not very rested she must have been extremely tired.
+I checked if Marianna was fine.
+Luckily she joined me on my bunk after a minute so we did not have to shout to each other.
+She has not slept well.
+If I wasn’t very rested she must have been extremely tired.

-As there were still few hours ahead of us we read some magazines cover to cover, ate a lot of biscuits and hoped that the train miraculously speeds up.
-What really slowed us down was the fact that the train had to be dismantled to be loaded onto a ferry boat.
+As there were still few hours ahead of us we read some magazines cover to cover and ate a lot of biscuits.
+We hoped that the train miraculously speeds up.
+There was something that really slowed us down.
+It was the fact that the train had to be dismantled to be loaded onto a ferry boat.
 Hainan is an island after all, so there was no other way.

 In total the journey took us 15 hours.
 Would I recommend taking a sleeper train?
-Well, it was not the most convenient way to travel but we arrived at our destination safely and did not break the bank as the tickets costed us $50 each.
+Well, it was not the most convenient way to travel.
+We arrived at our destination safely though and did not break the bank as the tickets costed us $50 each.
 We would more likely pay double or triple to fly it.
-I would say that the trick is to prepare yourself mentally for this type of journey, keep your cool and certainly book the tickets in advance.
+The trick is to prepare yourself mentally for this type of journey.
+You also need to keep your cool and certainly book the tickets in advance.
 Can you imagine that 15 hours while sitting on a hard seat?
 Ouch!